austinbcomstock/buildium-to-stessa/README.md

 # Buildium Transactions -> Stessa
-Hi you must be here because there is no third-party integration between Buildium and Stessa to get transactions from Buildium into Stessa, see this [request](https://community.stessa.com/t/import-data-from-buildium/312/39).
-You are in the right place.
-This repo allows you to import Buildium transactions into Stessa.
+There is currently no third-party integration between Buildium and Stessa to get transactions from Buildium into Stessa, see this [request](https://community.stessa.com/t/import-data-from-buildium/312/39).
+This repo allows you to transform Buildium transactions into something that is relatively easy to import into Stessa.

-The TLDR here is that `buildium_to_stessa.py` is a python file that takes a Rental Owner Statement Report (`Rental_Owner_Statement.csv`) that can be exported from Buildium and transforms the file into other files that Stessa understands.
-It also creates a file for each property to assist with categorizing the transactions to a specific rental in Stessa.
+The TLDR here is that `buildium_to_stessa.py` is a python file that takes a "Rental Owner Statement Report" (`Rental_Owner_Statement.csv`) that can be exported from Buildium and transforms the file into other files that Stessa understands and allows us to import.
+I intentionally designed this to create a separate file for each property to assist with categorizing the transactions to a specific rental in Stessa.
+That way you only have to categorize the type of transaction.

 Open to contributions and fixing problems as several friends and family members use this as well.